 If you’re looking for some fun features, the Sony Bravia is a Smart TV.

 Sony chose the Android TV OS.
 Across the board, it’s pretty hit and miss.
 On the one hand, the screens look pretty slick, and you will experience no problems navigating to your favourite apps.
 But the Android features are prone to random slowdowns and crashes.
 It’s not a frequent issue, but it still happens nonetheless—and it can feel pretty annoying when you’re browsing the Google Play Store, and the app crashes right after you found the app you wanted to download.

 Thankfully, Sony brings plenty of redeeming qualities for its Smart features.
 For starters, you’ll find all the video apps you’ll ever need, including BBC iPlayer, Netflix, YouTube, and Amazon Prime Video.
 Even better, Netflix and Amazon, both stream in 4K formats, allowing you to watch your favourite movies and programmes in crisp detail.

-To compensate for a bad browser, the Android OS does include a Sideview app.
+The Android OS does include a Sideview app.
 This will allow you to connect your smartphone to your TV.
 You can also make use of Chromecast to post information from your phone to your TV.